gisce/hookshub/README.md

 ## Testing

-All the actions can and will be tested from the parent webhook
+All the actions can and will be tested from the /spec directory with mamba.

-The test_hooks script will use the resources on /test_data/{hook} to test for each hook in /hooks/.

 The test data are simulated inputs for the events handled by the hook.
 There must be a test data for each event of the hook that is being used as an action in /hooks/{hook}/.

-The test data files must be named after the events they simulate, the same way the actions are named.
+The test data includes JSON of the tested events.
+Every time you add an event or that you want to add a new test you may need to add new test_data with even more data.
+Or use the default one but using the not parsed data.

 **This script will be used to test any new pull requests on the hooks repository**